MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-input/packages/input/Hand-tracking.md

 # Hand tracking in MRTK3

 ## Overview

 As one of the only pieces of input data that is not yet handled natively by the Unity Input System, articulated hand joint data is handled by our subsystems.

->**Note**
+> [!NOTE]
->If you are unfamiliar with MRTK3 subsystems and their differences from MRTK 2.x services, see the [MRTK3 Subsystems architecture](../../architecture/subsystems.md) documentation for a deep dive into our philosophy and design.
+> If you are unfamiliar with MRTK3 subsystems and their differences from MRTK 2.x services, see the [MRTK3 Subsystems architecture](../../architecture/subsystems.md) documentation for a deep dive into our philosophy and design.

 Our subsystems ingest hand joint data from several sources and aggregate them into a central API that works across devices and simulation contexts.
 The below subsystems are implementations of the `HandsSubsystem`: